yiroup20/DeSmoke-LAP/README.md

 ## Model Architecture

 The model is built based on the architecture of <a href="https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix">CycleGAN</a> network, and two additional loss functions are added for inter-channel discrepancies and dark channel prior.

+Details of the researches can be access in our <a href="https://link.springer.com/article/10.1007/s11548-022-02595-2">paper</a>.

 <img src='imgs/Proposed_flowchart.png' width=900>